Permanent Cosmetic Makeup in Bellevue

 Permanent cosmetic makeup is a state of the art form of cosmetic tattooing.
 The specialized techniques used for permanent cosmetics are often referred to as “micropigmentation”, “micropigment implantation” or “dermagraphics”.
 The cosmetic makeup implantation technique deposits tiny individual implants of pigment into the dermal layer of the skin.

 Permanent cosmetics & makeup procedures are performed using various machines and methods, including the traditional (or specialized) tattoo or coil machines, the pen or rotary machine and the non-machine or hand method.
-In addition to that, these procedures are commonly performed on eyebrows, as eyeliner, and as lip color.
+These procedures are commonly performed on eyebrows, eyeliner, and lip color.

 These kinds of procedures include the initial consultation, initial application of pigment, and usually one or two follow up visits for adjusting the shape and color or density of the pigment.